 If you represent a company or organization offering opportunities in computational biology, and we have not already heard from you, we would love to be in touch!
 First, please make sure that your organization is featured on our site and that the information is accurate.
-Please also reach out if you would like to speak to our talented students (whether in person or remotely), or if you would like to post a job listing to our job board.
-You can email us at firstname.lastname@example.org.
+Please also reach out if you would like to speak to our talented students (whether in person or remotely), or if you would like to share a job or internship opportunity with our students.
+You can reach us at firstname.lastname@example.org.

 Note: We intentionally randomize the outcome of searches on our site so that we don’t prioritize one company or organization over another.